 -

-If symptoms persist or worsen, visit your veterinarian.
+If symptoms persist or worsen, consult a veterinarian.

-Doderm contains natural antibodies derived from milk that specifically neutralize harmful bacteria without disturbing the healthy skin flora.
-It soothes irritated skin, promotes healing, and strengthens the skin barrier – gently, effectively, and without unnecessary additives.
-This helps restore your dog’s paw health and finally puts an end to constant licking.
+Doderm contains natural antibodies from milk that specifically neutralize harmful bacteria without disturbing the healthy skin flora.
+It soothes irritated skin, promotes regeneration, and strengthens the skin barrier – gently, effectively, and without unnecessary additives.
+So your dog's paws are healthy again and constant licking finally stops.